Build a to-do list app with Vue.js and Laravel

 }

-Then run php artisan migrate
+Then run php artisan migrate to run the migration.

 Define routes and create the TaskController